mixpanel/docs/pages/docs/analysis/reports/retention.md

 ## FAQ

+### Retention reports do not extend beyond 60 days.
+How can I look beyond the 60 day mark?

+Currently, when using "Day" retention, Retention reports are limited to 60 days.
+One way to extend it would be to switch "Each Day" to "Each Week/Month" under the Retention Criteria.

 ### How is Retention calculated?

 When you create an unsegmented retention query (i.e. a retention query that is not segmented by a property or cohort), Mixpanel will automatically intervalize the retention calculation.